awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 1. To leave this screen, choose the **Back to target group** icon \(the back button\) in the menu bar\.

-### Register or Deregister a Lambda Function<a name="register-lambda-function"></a>
+### Register or deregister a Lambda function<a name="register-lambda-function"></a>

 You can register a single Lambda function with each target group\.
 Elastic Load Balancing must have permissions to invoke the Lambda function\.
 If you no longer need to send traffic to your Lambda function, you can deregister it\.
 After you deregister a Lambda function, in\-flight requests fail with HTTP 5XX errors\.
 To replace a Lambda function, it is better to create a new target group instead\.
-For more information, see [Lambda Functions as Targets](lambda-functions.md)\.
+For more information, see [Lambda functions as targets](lambda-functions.md)\.

 **To register or deregister a Lambda function**